chavimiller/stocks-api-project/README.md

 # stocks-api-project

-Simple stock/corporation lookup using API to fetch stock price information
+A very simple stock lookup app built with vanilla JavaScript, HTML, and CSS that uses an external API to fetch real-time stock data (current price and daily highs/lows).
+Built as an early project and currently desktop-only.